tanvir-git/odoo-documentation/content/applications/websites/livechat/responses.rst

 .. image:: responses/create_ticket.png
    :align: center
-   :alt: View of the chat window with a helpdesk ticket created in Odoo Live Chat
+   :alt: View of the chat window with a helpdesk ticket created in CoquiAPPs Live Chat

 .. tip::
    Helpdesk tickets created from the chat automatically add the conversation as a description of